Sparse hierarchical interaction learning with epigraphical projection: Experiments

 \subsubsection{Comparison with \cite{Bien2013} -- $r=1$ and strong hierarchy}

 Similar experiments are conducted for $r=1$ and strong hierarchy (i.e., $C=S$).
-The proposed algorithm (Algorithm~\ref{algo:primaldualspecif} with $r=1$) is called ``Strong-PD-$\ell_1$" and it is compared with ``hierNet'' whose iterations are derived from an ADMM scheme, named``Strong-ADMM-$\ell_1$" in our experiments.
+The proposed algorithm (Algorithm~\ref{algo:primaldualspecif} with $r=1$) is called ``Strong-PD-$\ell_1$" and it is compared with ``hierNet'' whose iterations are derived from an ADMM scheme, named``Strong-ADMM-$\ell_1$", {it is noted that the hyperparameter in the inner iteration for ADMM is set to be the default value (i.e.~1) in the following experiments.}

-The comparisons between these two schemes are displayed in Fig.~\ref{fig:strongl1compar30} (for Dataset30-345) and Fig.~\ref{fig:strongl1compar100-01} (for Dataset100-030).
-Both are compared in three respects: the convergence of the objective function \eqref{eq:regform}, the convergence of the iterates (i.e. $\Vert \mathbf{w}^{[k]} - \mathbf{w}^{[+\infty]} \Vert$), and the distance to the set $S$.
-The evolutions are displayed w.r.t iteration number and time.
-It is observed that: \begin{enumerate} \item[i)] ``Strong-PD-$\ell_1$" and ``Strong-ADMM-$\ell_1$" converge to the same solution but the convergence of the objective to the optimum solution is very sensitive to the trade-off hyper-parameter for``Strong-ADMM-$\ell_1$". \item[ii)] ``Strong-PD-$\ell_1$" is always faster either in iteration or in time and either in terms of functional or in terms of iterations.
-The explanation mainly comes from the inner iterations required with ``Strong-ADMM-$\ell_1$" when dealing with $C=S$; \item[iii)] Third column of Fig.~\ref{fig:strongl1compar30} and ~\ref{fig:strongl1compar100-01} highlights that the constraint violations (i.e. distance to $S$) with the proposed method is always smaller than with ADMM. \end{enumerate}
+The comparisons between these two schemes are displayed in Fig.~\ref{fig:strongl1compar30} (for Dataset30-345) and Fig.~\ref{fig:strongl1compar100-01} (for Dataset100-030) {for the optimal $\lambda$ (cf. Section~\ref{sec:similperf})}.
+Both are compared in three respects: the convergence of the objective function Eq.~\eqref{eq:regform}, the convergence of the iterates (i.e. $\Vert \mathbf{w}^{[k]} - \mathbf{w}^{[+\infty]} \Vert$), and the distance to the set $S$.
+These quantities are displayed w.r.t. iteration number and time.
+It is observed that: \begin{enumerate} \item[i)] ``Strong-PD-$\ell_1$" and ``Strong-ADMM-$\ell_1$" converge to the same solution, but the convergence of the objective to the optimum solution is very sensitive to the trade-off hyper-parameter for ``Strong-ADMM-$\ell_1$"; \item[ii)] ``Strong-PD-$\ell_1$" is always faster either in iteration number or in time and either in terms of functional or in terms of iterations.
+The explanation mainly comes from the inner iterations required with ``Strong-ADMM-$\ell_1$" when dealing with $C=S$; \item[iii)] Third column of Fig.~\ref{fig:strongl1compar30} and ~\ref{fig:strongl1compar100-01} highlights that the constraint violations (i.e. distance to $S$) with the proposed method is always smaller than with ADMM; \end{enumerate} {Further results, especially w.r.t the choice of $\lambda$ and regression performance on the training/validation/test sets are provided in Section~\ref{sec:similperf}.}